 How accurate is the book?

-For the most part, I don’t expect scholarship from a Pagan title, but I appreciate good research and a bibliography.
+Whilst I don’t expect academic rigour from every pagan title, I do appreciate solid research and proper citations through a bibliography.

-By the way, I think haggis could make an excellent food offering for Hekate.
+Incidentally, I think haggis could indeed make a wonderful offering for Hekate.

 Who is the author?

-Again, transparency matters.
-I have enjoyed books about a person’s journey of discovery, but I want to know that’s what I’m picking up.
-If you don’t know, don’t pretend.
+Transparency remains crucial here.
+I’ve enjoyed books chronicling someone’s spiritual discovery journey, but I want to know that’s what I’m picking up.
+If you don’t know something, don’t pretend you do.

 Who is this book for?